 Self-learning AI

-Self-learning AI is optimal artificial intelligence in cybersecurity, since it can train itself using unlabeled data.
-It is a very effective tool for artificial intelligence in cybersecurity, as it is designed to learn to fill in blanks when limited training data is available, as is the case with nascent and zero-day attacks, insider threats, and generative AI attacks.
+Self-learning AI is optimal artificial intelligence in cybersecurity.
+Unlike traditional algorithms, which require predefined parameters and extensive labeled datasets, AI-powered cybersecurity solutions can train themselves using unlabeled data, continuously refining their defense mechanisms.
+This allows these solutions to learn to fill in blanks when limited training data is available, as is the case with nascent and zero-day attacks, insider threats, and generative AI attacks.

 Supervised machine learning with known attack data